mcarifio/bashenv/README.md

 ## RAQ (Randomly Asked Questions)

-* Question: There are better shells to invest in, e.g. `zsh`, `elvish`, `xonsh`, `nushell` and so forth.
+* Question: There are better shells to invest in, e.g. `zsh`, `fish`, `elvish`, `xonsh`, `nushell` and so forth.
 Why bother with this?
   Answer: Bash is usually the default shell and you'll land in it often.
 A few simple patterns go a long, long way.
   But yes, bash is imperfect as a shell _and_ as a programming language.
-But it's ubiquitious.
+It's also ubiquitious and unavoidable.

 * Question: If I'm going to start automating things, bash is the wrong language.
   Answer: Busted again.
 Except that I've noticed that I can whip up a quick bash function to automate something in about 5 minutes.
   Especially if a I start with a bash function that is similar or close.
   And I can give that function a name that makes sense to me, that I can remember and that the bash shell will help complete when my memory is hazy.
 Which is about 10 minutes after researching some new command.

-* Question: Unneccessary.
+* Question: This is unneccessary.
 Use bash history.
 Answer: Yes, but this isn't either/or.
 The functions I've tended to write fall into a few patterns:
   + I change the default arguments to a command
+  + I hide `sudo`.
   + I contextualize arguments to a command
   + I bash complete a command differently from the original authors.
   + I immortalize one liners.